plasmaster09/inventory-webapp-03-db-connection-setup/README.md

 ```
 A few default options have been provided in case certain environment variables are not specified.

-However, dealing with environment variables is a bit of a hassle, especially if you have several Node projects that use them.
+However, dealing with environment variables is a bit of a hassle, especially if you have several different Node projects that use them.

-A more convenient option is provided by the `dotenv` package, which sets project-specific values for environment variables from a text file called `.env`.
+A more convenient option is provided by the `dotenv` package, which sets project-specific values for environment variables from a local text file called `.env`.

 Install it with this command: